How common is Trauma? How do we define and measure its potential impact? How will our understanding of Trauma impact us and those in our care?

 Our churches reflect society, and Pastors are not immune to the causes and impacts of trauma.
 Pastors may experience conflict with their staff, a betrayal of trust from a friend, or the loss of financial support from their critics.

 Many pastors and staff have experienced the trauma of a sudden and unexpected church dismissal.
 Finding another source of income, moving the family, and losing close relationships at church can be difficult.

-As we interact in the community, we understand that the subject of trauma is on the minds of those who are visiting our churches in person and on-line.
+As we interact in the community, we understand that trauma is on the minds of those who are visiting our churches in person, and online remaining silent is deadly.